aergoio/aergo-identity/doc/did-method-spec.md

 The latest event can be efficiently looked up by checking for one of the 3 above events at that exact block.

-To see all changes in history for an identity use the following pseudo code:

-1. Call `changed(address identity)` on the ERC1056 contract.
-2. If result is `null` return.
-3. Filter for events for all the above types with the contracts address on the specified block.
-4. If event has a previous change then go to 3

 #### Delegate Keys

 Delegate keys are AERGO addresses that can either be general signing keys or optionally also perform